-Every person, applying for a job had to fill the infamous "anketa" (questionnaire) and people with the "wrong" nationality or "past" were severely limited in their rights to travel, work, etc. Soviets captured many German archives and could verify this information about many people.
+Every person applying for a job had to fill the infamous "anketa" (questionnaire) and people with the "wrong" nationality or "past" were severely limited in their rights to travel, work, etc. Soviets captured many German archives and could verify this information about many people.

 In extreme cases, some workers, when returned to the Soviet Union after the war, were incarcerated in Gulags or executed as collaborators.

-The Ukranian Ostarbeiters
+The Ukrainian Ostarbeiters

 During the German occupation of Ukraine in World War II (1941-1944), about 2.3 million Ukrainians were taken to Germany to work as slave laborers.

 Eyewitness accounts of the Ukrainian Ostarbeiter experience are virtually non-existent although there were 2,244,000 of them from Ukraine, according to historian Yuri Kondufor.
-A total of 3 million Ostarbeiters were taken to Germany so Ukrainians constituted about 75 percent of the entire total.
+A total of 3 million Ostarbeiters were taken to Germany, so Ukrainians constituted about 75 percent of the entire total.
 Ukraine, according to some sources, lost about 10 million people in World War II, which was the greatest loss of any country in the war.

 Ostarbeiter - Helena Kucowna